mahesh131998/pattern-project/LDAM-DRW/README.md

 ### Dataset

-- Imbalanced [CIFAR](https://www.cs.toronto.edu/~kriz/cifar.html).
-The original data will be downloaded and converted by `imbalancec_cifar.py`.
+- Imbalanced [MNIST].
+The original data will be downloaded and converted by `imbalancec_mnist.py`.
 - The paper also reports results on Tiny ImageNet and iNaturalist 2018.
 We will update the code for those datasets later.

 ### Training